dax8it/ATJIUJITSU-REAL-NEW/content/pages/welcome-back-members.md

 Students are required to follow training protocols for safety and the safety of others.

 * Students must remove their shoes before stepping onto the mat.
 NO SHOES on the mat.
+* Students MUST wipe their feet in the footbucket before stepping onto the mats each time.
 * Wash hands prior to training and/or sanitize hands (RECOMMENDED).
 * Students must arrive ON TIME to class.
 Arriving late is disrespectful to the Professor/Instructor.
 * Students are REQUIRED to book every class ahead of time.
 This is to have an attendance for the day.